"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

 If needed, blow your nose to clear your nostrils just before using ciclesonide nasal.

-If you are using the nasal spray bottle for the first time, you must prime the bottle by pumping 8 sprays into the air, away from your face.
-If you have not used the bottle for longer than 4 days in a row, prime the pump with 1 priming spray.
+Before using the spray for the first time, you must prime the spray pump.
+Shake the medicine well and spray 8 test sprays into the air and away from your face.
+Prime the spray pump any time you have not used your nasal spray for longer than 4 days.
+Spray until a fine mist appears.

 If you stopped using another steroid medication when you started using ciclesonide, you may have steroid withdrawal symptoms.
 These symptoms include joint or muscle pain, depression, and weakness.
 Do not stop using any steroid medication without first talking to your doctor.
 You may need to use less and less before you stop the medication completely.

-Store ciclesonide nasal at room temperature with the bottle upright, away from moisture and heat.
+Store in an upright position at room temperature, away from moisture and heat.
 Do not allow the medicine to freeze.
 Keep the spray bottle clean and dry.

 Additional Omnaris Information